1kastner/conflowgen/Readme.md

 ### Checking the code quality

-For checking the code quality, pylint is used.
+For checking the code quality, pylint and flake8 is used.
-It is run by executing `pylint conflowgen` on the project root level.
+Pylint is run by executing `pylint conflowgen` on the project root level.
+For flake8, simply invoke `flake8` at the same level.